dave-hillier/bullfirst/README.md

 I've added unit tests around the controller to ensure that the totals change when an account is added.
 I haven't exhaustively added tests like I might do because of limited time.

-## Dont expose the global variable
+## Don't expose the global variable
 The global I use is angular, rather than Bullfirst's app.

+## Fix: legend for new items was always blue
+Use a random colour instead.

 ## Use NPM
 angular.js is included as a regular file.
 Given this is a complex library, I prefer using npm to